Kiwifuit/Tkinter-Testing/README.md

 # Tkinter Testing
- A program that is the culmination of all my knowledge in Programming Hello again (lol).
-Today we are gonna do some stuff with my __K N O W L E D G E__ in python with Tkinter.
+ A program that is the culmination of all my knowledge in Programming

+Hello again (lol).
+Today we are gonna do some stuff with my __K N O W L E D G E__ in python with Tkinter and other modules.

 # Hey Kiwi, what is this?
  This project is a project that I have going since I started Python Tkinter, so expect A ton of useless stuff here